-Board Structure and Policy Committee (1 meeting in fiscal 1998)
+Governance Committee (5 meeting in fiscal 1999)

-- o Evaluates policies related to Board membership and procedure; - o Reviews and makes recommendations on fees and benefits for directors; and - o Recommends to the Board of Directors nominees for the position of director.
+- o Evaluates policies related to Board membership and procedure; - o Recommends to the Board the persons to serve as Chairman of the Board and as Chief Executive Officer; - o Reviews and makes recommendations on directors' compensation; and - o Recommends to the Board of Directors nominees for the position of director.

-Management Organization and Compensation Committee (3 meetings in fiscal 1998)
+Management Organization and Compensation Committee (3 meetings in fiscal 1999)

-- o Develops the Company's philosophy on executive compensation; - o Determines the compensation of the Company's executive officers; - o Reviews and makes recommendations on management organization and succession plans; and - o Administers the Company's executive stock option and incentive plans.
+- o Develops the Company's philosophy on executive compensation; - o Determines the compensation of the Company's executive officers; - o Reviews and makes recommendations on management organization and succession plans: and - o Administers the Company's executive stock option and incentive plans.